Nayade2lu/lucia-saura-programming/README.md

 # lucia-saura-programming repository
-This repository is the programming and scripting course weekly exercises repository The content of this repository is written in Python
+This repository is the programming and scripting course weekly exercises repository.
+The content of this repository is written in Python

 ## Purpose